Minsi Trails Council: Camps

-Today, premier attributes include two lakes, a pool, a new fully equipped Campfire Circle, one of Northeast Pennsylvania's Largest COPE Courses, varied Merit Badge offerings, an unrivaled Scouting Program, a Leader Outdoor Skills and Scoutmaster Specifics Training Program area titled "L.O.S.T", a Music and Arts program, a Stem Program in SENTR area, a trade skills merit badge program named "This Old Camp", age-specific tailored programs for First Year Campers (Operation First Class), and more seasoned Scouters (an Older Scout Program), as well as over 25 miles of hiking, orienteering and mountain biking trails to explore.

 Camp Minsi

+Minsi Trails Council owns and operates Camp Minsi, a Scouts BSA camp, over 1,200 acres (5 km2) in Pocono Summit, Pennsylvania.

 Camp Minsi is on the shores of the 314 acre Stillwater Lake in Pocono Summit, Pennsylvania.
 The camp was donated to the Boy Scouts in 1949 by Samuel Rubel of the Pocono Mountain Ice Company.
 The camp was formerly owned by Bethlehem Area Council prior to the establishment of Minsi Trails Council in 1969.

 Camp Minsi encompasses 1200 acre of relatively flat Pocono woodlands, and holds over 20 mi of hiking trails and varied wildlife.

 A central feature of the camp is Stillwater Lake.
 The lake provides opportunities for swimming, small-boat sailing, canoeing, rowing, kayaking, fishing, standup paddleboarding, boardsailing, blobbing and other aquatic activities.
 Camp Minsi's first-year camper program is known as the Trail to Adventure (TTA).
 The camp's ScoutCraft area teaches outdoor skills - while the unique Minsi Village and Voyageur Outpost areas provide hands-on living history with focuses on primitive outdoor skills, blacksmithing, woodsmithing, lumberjacking, Native American culture, archaeology, pioneering, branding, games, crafts, and cooking.
 The camp's Handicraft area allows Scouts to experience the crafts of woodcarving, leather crafting, basketry, pottery, art, textiles and model building.
 The camp's Ecology-Conservation area offers environmental programs and nature studies.
 The Shooting Sports area allows Scouts to shoot rifles, shotguns, and bows and arrows.
 Other program areas include programs focused on citizenship and communications, health and safety, trade skills, sports and athletics, and adult leadership training.

 In addition to its traditional Scouts BSA program areas, Camp Minsi offers high adventure programs for Venturers and older Scouts.
 High adventure offerings include whitewater rafting, mountain biking, horseback riding, treetop adventures and zip-lining, and other activities both on, and off, site.

 Camp Minsi has over 20 buildings, 11 established troop sites, 10 primitive outpost sites, four freshwater springs, miles of trails and several historical and natural points of interest.

 The camp has been named "Best Campground", "Best Non-Profit", "Best Fishing Trip", "Best River Rafting / River Trip", and "Best Kayaks" in the Poconos by the readers of the Pocono Record in the newspaper's 2013, 2014, 2015, and 2017 "Reader's Choice" contests.
 The camp was featured in Scouting and Men's Health magazines in 2015.